studentNV/chapter-1/esson19-20/home_work19-20.md

 ### Firewalls

 #### 1. Add rule using firewall-cmd that will allow SSH access to your server *only* from network 192.168.56.0/24 and interface enp0s8 (if your network and/on interface name differs - change it accordingly).
+> It seems to me that this is not the right solution, but below there is a more similar one to the correct one.
 ```bash
 [root@localhost ~]# systemctl status firewalld
 [root@localhost ~]# firewall-cmd --list-all